 Today we took a trip to the National Trust property Sudbury Hall in Derbyshire.

 It was a lovely day so we decided to visit Sudbury Hall since we were staying with Jan’s parents in Loughborough and it was only about 30 minutes drive away.
 As well as the hall itself, the National Childhood museum is also situated on the same site, so we thought there was a reasonable chance that James and Emma would also enjoy the trip.
 Obviously, it provided me with an opportunity to take photographs, so I was pleased to go.
-You can view the photos I took in the gallery below, or see the full sized versions by following this link.
+You can view the photos I took in the gallery below.

 I took along my Takumar standard lens kit with my Sony Nex 6 and captured amongst others the photos above during out trip.